 Students will only be accepted into the course if they have submitted a satisfactory application and have met faculty expectations.
-Preference will be given to Management majors/minors, Global Perspectives, Sustainability, Diversity and Ethics LSMs.
+Preference will be given first to students in the Human Resource Management Concentration or the Global Leadership Concentration.
 If space is still available, all other majors/minors/concentrations will be considered.